 Consultation on gender equality issues may require sharing sensitive or triggering information.
 For example, when consulting about workplace discrimination or harassment, or domestic and family violence.
 This can mean that employees may not feel comfortable sharing their views or experiences with their employers, particularly when there are power dynamics at play.

-You should make clear to employees to participating in your consultation is voluntary, and that there are no negative consequences of choosing not to participate.
+You should make clear to employees that participating in your consultation is voluntary, and that there are no negative consequences of choosing not to participate.

 - keep data in a secure place